 The coronavirus crisis hit all parts of our community, with many residents struggling with lost work and wages, other financial burdens, mental and physical health challenges, and for some, sadly, the loss of loved ones to COVID-19.

-And Anaheim businesses are fighting to survive amid state and county regulations and the constantly fluctuating requirements and closures from the state's stay-at-home order.
+And Anaheim businesses have been fighting to survive in the pandemic, amid state and county regulations and the constantly fluctuating requirements and closures.

-Anaheim is here to help.
-Amid these challenging times, we've dedicated nearly $36 million in assistance directly helping our community.
+Anaheim is proud to say that we've been here to help.
+Amid the challenging times of the past year and a half, we've dedicated more than $72 million in assistance directly helping our community.

-Anaheim has also aggressively pursued and secured more than $15.6 million in additional state and federal grant funding to pass on to those who need help.
+Anaheim also aggressively pursued and secured additional state and federal grant funding to pass on to those who need help.

-Below find a summary of how we've allocated the $35.6 million to our community.
+Below find a summary of how we allocated the $72.2 million to our community.

-Building on Anaheim's ongoing efforts to address homelessness, we've stepped up with additional assistance during the coronavirus crisis for some of the most vulnerable in our community.
+Building on Anaheim's ongoing efforts to address homelessness, we stepped up with additional assistance during the coronavirus crisis for some of the most vulnerable in our community.

 We rented out a motel in Anaheim to help isolate those who are high risk in our shelters, and contracted with City Net, Salvation Army and Illumination Foundation to operate 39 camper trailers provided by the state for quarantining.